Woordenfeest

 Concept

-Together with the fabulous product designer Erik Stehmann, we created the project Woordenfeest (translated Word Party).
-We are asked to create a work that’s about connecting people in the neighbourhood of the southside of Arnhem and to present the work in a public space.
-In our case: a big green roadside between two big roads.
-For our research we spoke a lot with people on the streets, and met a lot at their work, home or during their daily activity like walking their dog or visiting the market.
-After our research we designed and made four big words: hoi, zuid, groei, samen (hi, south, growth, together).
-For us these words formed a perfect symbol for the stories we collected.
+In response to this request, we developed the project Woordenfeest together with product designer Erik Stehmann.
+The assignment was to create a work that connects people in the neighborhood of Arnhem’s south side and to present the work in a public space.
+In our case: a wide green verge between two major roads.
+For our research, we talked to many different people on the street, meeting them at work, at home or during their daily activities such as walking their dog or visiting the market.
+After our research, we designed and created four big words: Hi, South, Growth, Together.
+For us, these words were a perfect symbol for the stories we collected.

-Each word is made in a form and material that fits the story.
-The word Hi is made in the form of benches – one of the things we heard many times, is that strangers say hi to each other on the streets.
-The benches for us is a symbool for this openminded attitude.
-The word ‘Groei’ (growth) is about the many young families that move to this part of the city and the many new houses that are build.
-We used a structure for the typoraphy on which plants can grow and which refer to building construction elements.
-The word South is created with a bunch of happy lights and a smile in its design, this refers to the many happy stories we heard about the South of Arnhem.
-The word Samen (together) is about all the different people and cultures that are living in this part of the city in harmony.
-We created huge colored mirroring letters, in which this feeling of togetherness is represented and in which you can take a look at yourself in your own reflection.
-Which works a bit like a funny distorting mirror where you can play around with your friends.
+Each word was made in a shape and material appropriate to the story.
+The word “Hi” was made in the shape of typical street benches.
+One of the things we often heard is that strangers greet each other kindly on the street.
+The benches provide opportunity for conversation.
+The word ‘Growth’ is about the many young families moving to this part of town and the new houses being built.
+We used a structure for the typography that plants can grow on and refer to building elements.
+The word ‘South’ is made of lots of happy lights and smiles in the design, this refers to the many happy stories we heard about the south of Arnhem.
+The word ‘Samen’ is about all the different people and cultures living together harmoniously in this part of town.
+We made huge colored, mirrored letters as a symbol of togetherness and in which you can reflect on yourself.
+It works a bit like a laughing mirror that you can play with either with people you know or complete strangers.

 Sparkles

-A lot of people enjoyed being around the artworks during the festival.
-It was a nice place for selfies and to chill with friends.
-The word Zuid formed a nice welcome sign for the traffic passing by and it gave the public space a magical touch in the dark.
+Many people enjoyed the artwork during the festival.
+It was a fun place for selfies and to chill with friends.
+The word “South” formed a nice greeting sign for the traffic passing by and it gave the public space a magical feeling in the dark.

 Less info